 Some registers are only available to view on microfilm in our Research Centre because we do not hold the original registers.

 School admission registers are among the most useful records we hold for family and social history.
-These registers follow a standard format and contain some or all of the following information:
+These registers follow a standard format and contain information on:

-- name and dates of previous school/s attended; and
+- name and dates of previous school attended

 - date and reason for leaving the current school.